tpokorra/lxc-scripts/Readme.md

 * Either clone this code repository: `cd ~; git clone https://github.com/tpokorra/lxc-scripts.git scripts`
 * Or install a package from LBS: https://lbs.solidcharity.com/package/tpokorra/lbs/lxc-scripts
- * There is a lxc-scripts package for CentOS7, Fedora 22, and Ubuntu 14.04, with instructions how to install the package
+ * There is a lxc-scripts package for CentOS7, and Ubuntu 20.04, with instructions how to install the package
  * To make things easier, I usually create a symbolic link: `cd ~; ln -s /usr/share/lxc-scripts scripts`

 After installing the package, run these scripts for initializing the firewall and some fixes for the LXC templates: